Goodman Gallery and the so-called Jan Smuts Art Strip

 - The Bolton Road Collection opened on the infamous corner of Jan Smuts and Bolton Rd – infamous because so many businesses had tried to make a go of it here and never quite succeeded

-- the Trumpet building opened next to Circa with, appropriately a great fanfare, branding itself as the Keyes Art Mile
+- the Trumpet building opened next to Circa with, appropriately a great fanfare, branding itself (along with Circa on Jellicoe and Everard Read Gallery) as the Keyes Art Mile

 And in true Joburg style, both became an instant hit with Joburg hipsters.
 More on Trumpet in another blog.